TMJ30/Deep-Learning-Challenge/README.md

    * Income Amount
    * Special Considerations
    * Ask Amount
- * Variables that were removed from input data were the identification columns (EIN and Name columns) because they add no value to the model
+ * Variables that were removed from input data were the identification columns (EIN and Name columns) because they are neither possible features or target variables